-First Aid is overseen on a day-to-day basis by Tamilya Ragimova/Nidhi Juneja, who holds an HSE approved qualification for 'Emergency First Aid at Work'.
-They are available at the office during office hours.
+First Aid is overseen on a day to day basis by Gaurav Vahi, who holds an HSE approved qualification for 'Emergency First Aid at Work'.
+He is available at the office during office hours.

 The main duties of our first aider are to: